 In 1997, the Independent Television Commission awarded ONdigital three of the five available commercial digital terrestrial television multiplexes for new program services.
-We bid for and won the 12 year contract from ONdigital to build and operate its digital television transmission network (the "ONdigital Digital Transmission Contract").
-The contract provides for approximately (Pounds)20.0 million (\$34.0 million) of revenue per year from 2001 to 2008, with lesser amounts payable before and after these years and with service credits repayable for performance below agreed thresholds.
+We bid for and won the 12 year contract from ONdigital to build and operate its digital television transmission network.
+The contract provides for approximately (Pounds) 20.0 million (\$34.0 million) of revenue per year from 2001 to 2008, with lesser amounts payable before and after these years and with service credits repayable for performance below agreed thresholds.